- GRIEF SUPPORT

 Each child grieves differently.
 Our grief staff will assess your child or teen and suggest the best group or program for his or her specific situation.

 Hope’s support groups for youth run for eight-week sessions throughout the year.
 Parents/guardians will join their child or teen for meetings one and eight.
 For meetings two through seven, youth attend their group while parents/guardians attend a parallel support group.
 When a family is enrolled, we expect regular attendance.
 Continuity is important to building a peer group into a supportive environment for the grief work.
 Please call ahead if you and your child will be absent.

-Hope provides private sessions to families whose loved one was on our hospice service.
-If your needs surpass the service we can provide, or for participants from the community whose loved one was not on our service, we can refer you to professionals in the area for private therapy.
+Hope provides private sessions to families whose loved one was on our hospice service, and a limited number of such sessions to the public.
+If your needs surpass the service we can provide, we can refer you to professionals in the area for private therapy.

 There is no fee for our grief support services.
 If you find our services have been a great value to you, we warmly accept donations to Hope Hospice, which help offset the cost of running the program.